The game jam for every type of GameMaker developer

 Share your games with other like-minded GameMaker Studio 2 developers, see and learn how they make their games, and become better developers together.

-Games are better together.
-Add community interactions to your game with these easy-to-install GameMaker scripts and watch how players compete, speedrun and interact with rest of the community.
+Games are better played together.
+Add social interactions to your game with these easy-to-install GameMaker scripts and watch how players compete, speedrun and interact with rest of the community.

 gm48.net Achievements for GameMaker Studio 2

 gm48.net Multiplayer for GameMaker Studio 2